prisma/orm-benchmarks/README.md

 ### Output

 The results of the benchmark runs are stored in a folder called `results`.
 Make sure this folder exists on your machine before running the benchmarks.

+## Debugging

+You can turn on two debug setting via the `DEBUG` environment variable:

+- `benchmarks:compare-results`: compare the results at the end of each benchmark run